dynamic/silverstripe-geocoder/README.md

 - Updated to SilverStripe CMS 6
 - Requires PHP 8.3 or higher
 - Updated `dynamic/silverstripe-country-dropdown-field` from ^2 to ^3 (SS6 compatible)
-- Extension namespace changes (ORM → Core\Extension)
+- Internal extension namespace changes (ORM → Core\Extension); no changes required in user code

-See the [SilverStripe 6 Upgrade Guide](https://docs.silverstripe.org/en/6/) for more details.
+For details on the SilverStripe 6 upgrade, see the [SilverStripe 6 upgrade guide](https://docs.silverstripe.org/en/6/changelogs/6.0.0/).

 ## Maintainers
  *  [Dynamic](http://www.dynamicagency.com) (<dev@dynamicagency.com>)